 |Public Comments||A 2-week public comment period follows release of the updated guidelines on the AIDSinfo website.
 The Panel reviews these comments to determine whether additional revisions to the guidelines are indicated.
 The public may also submit comments to the Panel at any time at firstname.lastname@example.org.|

 Basis for Recommendations

-Recommendations in these guidelines are based on scientific evidence and expert opinion.
-Each recommended statement is rated with a letter of A, B, or C that represents the strength of the recommendation and with a numeral I, II, or III, according to the quality of evidence.
+The recommendations in these guidelines are based on scientific evidence and expert opinion.
+Each recommended statement is rated with a letter of A, B, or C that represents the strength of the recommendation and with a numeral I, II, or III that represents the quality of evidence.